-Like many of the other templates in this list, this option steers you toward a strong focus on pain points.
+Like many other templates in this list, this option steers you toward a strong focus on pain points.

 Customer Profile Software That Helps You Target the Right Audience

 When you create your customer profiles, you’ll need to use the best software on the market.
-Here’s a look at some examples of the best customer profile software, which span different categories.
+Here’s a look at some examples of the best customer profile software spanning different categories.

-If you’re hungry for more tools, be sure to read our piece on 10+ powerful customer profiling software solutions you should start using.
+If you’re hungry for more tools to reach your target audience, be sure to read our piece on 10+ powerful customer profiling software solutions you should start using.

 HubSpot CRM – Powerful Customer Tracking